enriquecoronadozu/Open-RIZE-Blockly-Generator/README.md

 ## Step 2.- Generate code for Google Blockly

-- run **1.0 create.py** (this script transform JSON files to specification for Google Blockly)
+- run **1.- create.py** (this script transform JSON files to specification for Google Blockly)
-- run **blockly/2.-build.py** (this script send generated files to the Google Blockly server and download the needed JavaScript code for executing Google Blockly environments)
+- run **2.- files2developer.py** (this script copy and paste the needed files required to run Google Blockly to "/developer" folder)

-- run **3.- files2developer.py** (this script copy and paste the needed files required to run Google Blockly to "/developer" folder)
+## Step 3.- Copy and paste content of developer folder to RIZE/developer

 # Format to generate new blocks (primitives)